UK's FTSE falls as Tesco tumbles

 By Tricia Wright and Sudip Kar-Gupta

-LONDON, Sept 22 Britain's top equity index slid on Monday led lower by supermarket retailer Tesco, which slumped as it cut its profit forecast for the third time in two months after finding a fault in its accounts.
+LONDON, Sept 22 Britain's top equity index slid on Monday, led lower by supermarket retailer Tesco which slumped after finding a fault in its accounts that led it to overstate its first-half profit forecast.

-The FTSE 350 Mining Index dropped 3.2 percent on concerns that a flash manufacturing PMI reading from China, the world's top metals consumer, could come in below the 50 point level on Tuesday, indicating that manufacturing activity is contracting.
+The FTSE 350 Mining Index was down by 2.6 percent, on concerns that a flash manufacturing PMI reading from China, the world's biggest metals consumer, could come in below the 50 point level on Tuesday, indicating that manufacturing activity is contracting.

-An 11 percent fall at Tesco took the most points off the FTSE 100, after the firm said it had called in its lawyers as well as new accountants to investigate an error in its UK food business that forced it to cut its first-half profit outlook by 250 million pounds ($408.35 million).
+A 7.8 percent fall at Tesco took the most points off the FTSE 100, after it lowered its profit forecast by 250 million pounds ($408 million) in its third warning this year.

-Shares in Tesco rivals Sainsbury's and Morrisons both fell more than 2 percent.

 Traders said Tesco's admission would add more pressure to a company that has lost market share this year to discount rivals.